brandonejhall/M8/M8/Tests-AddAdjacency-Post-RICC/README.txt

  Thus post =  a & b

- Major Clause	Set of possible tests
+Major Clause	Set of possible tests a	            No feasible pairs for P = T	P = F: (2,4) b	            No feasible pairs for P = T	P = F: (3,4)
-    a	                (1,3)
-    b	                (1,2)

  	Truth Table:
 Row#		a	b		P		Pa	Pb
 1		    T	T		T		T	T
 2		    T	 		 		 	T
 3		 	    T		 		T
 4

 Name Structure
-eg. post - a - False
-    postcondtion where Clause 'a' is False
+eg. a-Pred_False
+    a is inactive and the predicate is false